sap1ens/syrup/README.md

 # syrup for your waffles

-Little helper for [Waffle.io](https://waffle.io) based Scrum workflows, currently only supports CLI mode.
+Little helper for [Waffle.io](https://waffle.io) based Scrum workflows, can also work with [ZenHub](https://www.zenhub.com) or just plain GitHub.
+Currently only supports CLI mode.

 Features:
 - List all Sprints with associated issues and details